-My friend Meagan Francis just started a blog about her 5th pregnancy.
-She’s the mother of four boys and an excellent writer and her most recent post is about boob changes, which got me thinking about how, when I was pregnant with my oldest daughter I didn’t read anything about breastfeeding.
+My friend Meagan Francis just started blogging about her 5th pregnancy.
+She’s the mother of four boys and an excellent writer.
+Her most recent post is about boob changes, which got me thinking about breastfeeding past three and how, when I was pregnant with my oldest daughter I didn’t read anything about breastfeeding.

-I knew I wanted to nurse but, unlike every other aspect of pregnancy, I didn’t want to know about it, think about it, hear about it.
+I knew I wanted to nurse my baby but, unlike every other aspect of pregnancy, I didn’t want to know about breastfeeding, think about breastfeeding, or hear about breastfeeding.

 I also wrote my first magazine feature during that time, called “Mommy, I Want Nummies: The Benefits of Nursing Past Three,” as a way to research extended breastfeeding (my daughter was only two when I wrote it and I had no idea if I would really nurse her past three.
 I did…) for Mothering Magazine.

 That was a million years ago though I am fonder of that article than of almost any I have written since.